web-mev/mev-frontend/README.md

 1. Install [Git](https://git-scm.com/), [VirtualBox](https://www.virtualbox.org/), and [Vagrant](https://www.vagrantup.com/)
 1. Clone the repository: `git clone https://github.com/web-mev/mev-frontend.git`
 1. `cp vagrant/env.tmpl vagrant/env.txt` and fill the variables with appropriate values.
+    1. The `MEV_GOOGLE_OAUTH_CLIENT_ID` can be left blank (emptry string) if you do not wish to use Google-based login in local development.
+    1. The `MEV_SENTRY_DSN` can also be left blank (empty string) for local dev.
+Errors will not be sent to the Sentry service.
+    1. The `MEV_DROPBOX_KEY` can also be left blank (empty string) if you are not using/testing Dropbox in your local development.
-1. Start and provision the VM with `vagrant up`
+3. Start and provision the VM with `vagrant up`
-1. Open http://localhost:8080 in a web browser
+4. Open http://localhost:8001 in a web browser.
+Note that the application served on this port is already built and any development changes will not be reflected unless you build again.

 For development:
 1. SSH in with `vagrant ssh`
+1. Change to the shared directory (shared between your host machine and VM): `cd /vagrant` (note: not `/home/vagrant`)
 1. To serve the app using Angular web server:
 ```sh
 /vagrant/node_modules/@angular/cli/bin/ng serve --host 0.0.0.0 --disable-host-check